Property Taxes in Thailand

-Transfer fee – 2% of the current appraised value of the property (*usually paid by the buyer).
+Transfer fee – 2% of the current appraised value of the property (*can be split 50/50 between buyer and seller but usually paid 100% by the buyer).

 Withholding tax – If the seller is an individual, withholding tax is calculated at a progressive income tax rate (see table below) based on the appraised value of the property and the property holding period (see table below).
 If the seller is a company then 1% of the appraised value or registered sale value of the property, whichever is higher. (*usually paid by the seller).

 Specific Business tax – 3.3% of the appraised value or registered sale price of the property (whichever is higher).
 This applies to both individuals and companies if the seller was holding the property for less than 5 years. (*usually paid by the seller).